 81 Holland St.

-David Jick expanded his pasta, cheese, and wine shop a few years ago, adding fresh local produce, beef, fish, and a wine and beer section.
-Known for handmade pasta, ravioli, and sauces, Dave’s market/take-out restaurant also offers breads and baked goods, and dozens of cheeses: everything from Cotswold to goat Brie to Reblochon.
-The sandwiches alone are worth a trip—they are that good.
-Try the Cubano, the prosciutto and fig, or after a particularly rough night, the Brazilian Hangover Helper (mortadella, provolone picante, red onion, dill pickle, hot peppers, mayo), a concoction the staff says “works better than anything else.”
+David Jick’s pasta, cheese, and wine shop expanded a while back and now carries fresh local produce, beef, fish, and wine and beer.
+Known for its handmade pasta, ravioli, and sauces, the market/takeout restaurant also sells breads, baked goods, and more than 300 different cheeses: from Cotswold to goat Brie to Reblochon.
+The sandwiches alone are worth a trip.
+Try the Cubano, the prosciutto and fig, or after a particularly rough night, the Brazilian Hangover Helper (mortadella, provolone picante, red onion, dill pickle, hot peppers, and mayo), a concoction the staff says “works better than anything else” if you’ve overindulged the night before.
 A few indoor and outdoor seats are available, but they fill up quickly.
+Dave’s also offers cooking classes and special after-hours events.

 Spoke Wine Bar